perwin/pyimfit/docs/overview.md

 ### Generate a model image (without fitting)

-Sometimes you may just want to generate model images without fitting any data.
+Sometimes you may want to generate model images without fitting any data.
 In this case, you can call the `getModelImage` method on the `Imfit` object without running the fit.

     model_im = imfitter.getModelImage(shape=image_shape)